PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/README.md

 As AI systems move from chatbots to **multi-step autonomous agents**, teams start hitting new challenges:

-- Documentation written for humans breaks when used by AI
+- *Documentation written for humans breaks when used by AI*
-- Inconsistent or ambiguous content causes unreliable agent behavior
+- *Inconsistent or ambiguous content causes unreliable agent behavior*
-- Knowledge changes are hard to test and validate
+- *Knowledge changes are hard to test and validate*
-- Content errors silently degrade system performance
+- *Content errors can degrade system performance*

 This repository experiments with practical ways to:
-- Structure knowledge so AI can reason over it
+- *Structure knowledge so AI can reason over it*
-- Define agent workflows through content
+- *Define agent workflows through content*
-- Evaluate accuracy, consistency, and completeness automatically
+- *Evaluate accuracy, consistency, and completeness automatically*
-- Treat content as something that can fail and therefore must be tested
+- *Treat content as something that can fail and therefore must be tested*

 ---